Ravikant2003/Hospital_Management_Python/README.md

 # Hospital_Management_Python
 Hospital Management system project made using python and MySQL

-# NOTE- USE FONT FACE AS "COURIER"  WHILE RUNNING THE PROGRAM,OTHERWISE THE DISPLAY OF PROGRAM WOULD BE DISTORTED
+# NOTE- Use FONT FACE AS "COURIER"  while running the program,OTHERWISE The display of program would be distorted.

-# Font face means font style (Eg-Courier,Times New Roman)
+# Font face means font style (Eg-Courier,Times New Roman,calibri etc)

 Software requirement are:
 a)Python IDLE (version-python 3.8) or Spyder IDE of anaconda